TheGartrellGroup/Mapbox-GL-Range-Slider/README.md

     * Second child is the control itself using the elm as an ID - (ex. `#slider-control`)
 * **layer**: Mapbox GL layer ID
 * **source**: Mapbox GL source ID
-* **input**: Boolean (true/false) that allows for text input range changes when set to `true`
+* **input**: Boolean (`true`/`false`) that allows for text input range changes when set to `true`

 ### Filtered Properties

 * **minProperty**: Name of the specific property of each GeoJSON feature object used for comparison with the minimum handle.
 For example, if this is "StartDate" then the comparison would be: value of feature's "StartDate" property is greater than or equal to the value of the minimum handle.
 * **maxProperty**: Name of the specific property of a GeoJSON feature object used for comparison with the maximum handle.
 For example, if this is "EndDate" then the comparison would be: value of feature's "EndDate" property is less than or equal to the value of the maximum handle.
-When the range slider is used to filter against a single feature property, this would be the same as minProperty.
+When the range slider is used to filter against a single feature property, this would be the same as *minProperty*.
+* **customMinProperty**: (Field is only used when `propertyType = 'iso8601'`).
+Name of a custom property that is added to each GeoJSON feature object and is used for comparison with the minimum handle.
+Having this property defined will circumvent the plugin from having to iterate through each feature and convert range values to their appropriate format everytime the minimum handle is changed.
+If this property is defined, the *customMaxProperty* must also be defined.
+Note that any additional customization (popups, tables, etc) beyond this plugin that may display a feature's property attributes, will also display the *customMinProperty* - unless it's specifically accounted for.
+* **customMaxproperty**:  (Field is only used when `propertyType = 'iso8601'`).
+Name of a custom property that is added to each GeoJSON feature object and is used for comparison with the maximum handle.
+Having this property defined will circumvent the plugin from having to iterate through each feature and convert range values to their appropriate format everytime the maximum handle is changed.
+If this property is defined, the *customMinProperty* must also be defined.
+Note that any additional customization (popups, tables, etc) beyond this plugin that may display a feature's property attributes, will also display the *customMaxProperty* - unless it's specifically accounted for.
 * **propertyType**: Used for casting the property before comparison.
 Possible values are: `iso8601`, `epoch`, `integer`, or `float`
 * **rangeDescriptionFormat**: `float`, `integer`, `shortDate`, `mediumDate`, or `longDate`
 * **descriptionPrefix**: A string added to the beginning of the text which displays the current range